kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## The Broader JVM Trend Is Moving in This Direction Anyway
+## The Broader JVM Trend Is Moving in This Direction Anyway { #the-broader-jvm-trend }

 Kora is not alone in recognizing the value of moving deterministic work earlier.